michaeltrefry/Yapplr/Yapplr.Api/STAGING-SEED-README.md

 ### Automatic Seeding
 Seeding happens automatically when:
-1. The application starts in Staging environment
+1. The application starts in any non-production environment (Development, Test, Staging, etc.)
 2. Database migrations complete successfully
-3. Fresh database is created (no data persistence in staging)

-**Note**: The staging environment uses an ephemeral database with no data persistence between deployments.
-This ensures every deployment starts with fresh seed data.
+3. No admin user exists in the database
+4. No other users exist in the database

+**Note**: If an admin user already exists, seeding is completely skipped to avoid conflicts.

 ### Manual Testing
 After deployment, you can immediately: